 However, opposite my house in the backyard, I have 16 foot cedar hedges (see below).

 I love the green wall and the way it creates privacy so much.
 And frankly, if this backyard had simply been a row of 8 ft fencing where I could see two of my neighbour’s houses, I don’t think I would have bought it.

 My backyard hedge | Garden design by MaryAnne White

 I know every climate can’t withstand cedar hedges but where you can, you can buy them up to 10 ft installed!

-Love the combination of painted brick and trellis hedging (below).
+I love the combination of painted brick and trellis hedging (below).

-I’m noticing a lot of orange stained wood (not in backyard fences necessarily) in interior design lately, wood tones are warming up, remember you heard it here first!
+I’m noticing a lot of orange stained wood (not in backyard fences necessarily) in interior design lately.
+Wood tones are warming up (remember you heard it here first)!